Hokutoryu Ju-Jutsu: Auvo Niiniketo

-Sōke Auvo Niiniketo, (born.
-1954) (10. dan) "Father of Finnish Ju-Jutsu" has been training martial arts for most of his life, starting with boxing at the age of eight and winning the national youth championship in 1972 at 75KG and winning bronze in national championship in 1974.
-Niiniketo was introduced to Ju-Jutsu in Stockholm, Sweden, during a boxing trip, which immediately appealed to him, seeing it as a complete martial art.
-After retiring from boxing, he started practicing Karate, finding its kicks to be particularly effective.
+Sōke Auvo Niiniketo (born 1954) (10th dan), "Father of Finnish Ju-Jutsu" has been training martial arts for most of his life, starting with boxing at the age of eight and winning the national youth championship in 1972 at 75 kg and winning bronze in national championship in 1974.
+Niiniketo was introduced to jujutsu in Stockholm, Sweden, during a boxing trip, which immediately appealed to him, seeing it as a complete martial art.
+After retiring from boxing, he started practicing karate, finding its kicks to be particularly effective.
 Though he enjoyed kihon, it was kumite that appealed to him the most.

-Niiniketo later decided to start training Ju-Jutsu.
-Niiniketo received his first Ju-Jutsu belt ranks up to blue belt in Sweden, as Finland did not have a Ju-Jutsu dojo at the time.
-In 1977 he started the first Ju-Jutsu courses in Helsinki and soon after this he opened the first Ju-Jutsu dojo in Finland in the city.
+Niiniketo later decided to start training jujutsu.
+Niiniketo received his first jujutsu belt ranks up to blue belt in Sweden, as Finland did not have a jujutsu dojo at the time.
+In 1977, he started the first jujutsu courses in Helsinki and soon after this he opened the first jujutsu dojo in Finland in the city.
 This was the founding of Hokutoryu.

-In 1978 Niiniketo met English senseis Richard Morris and Robert Clark from World Ju-Jitsu Federation and co-operates with them to this day.
+In 1978, Niiniketo met English senseis Richard Morris and Robert Clark from World Ju-Jitsu Federation and co-operates with them to this day.
 This co-operation initially led to Hokutoryu losing all of its belt ranks when switching to a new system but Hokutoryu made quick progress in the new system.
-In 1979, Niiniketo received his Ju-Jutsu black belt from Morris and Clark.
+In 1979, Niiniketo received his jujutsu black belt from Morris and Clark.

-During his time in Sweden, Niiniketo continued to cross-train in Karate, ultimately winning the Finnish national heavyweight championship in 1979.
+During his time in Sweden, Niiniketo continued to cross-train in karate, ultimately winning the Finnish national heavyweight championship in 1979.

 In 1980, Niiniketo brought kickboxing to Finland and started building a national team for Finland.
 He works with kickboxing to this day and represents Finland at WAKO.

-In 2007, in Hokutoryus 30th anniversary celebrations, Niiniketo received the rank of 9. dan and the title of Sōke from Richard Morris.
+In 2007, in Hokutoryu's 30th anniversary celebrations, Niiniketo received the rank of 9th dan and the title of sōke from Richard Morris.

-In 2014, in his 60th birthday celebrations, Niiniketo received the rank of 10. dan in Hokutoryu Ju-Jutsu and 6. dan in kickboxing, making him the highest rank holder in both arts in Finland.
+In 2014, in his 60th birthday celebrations, Niiniketo received the rank of 10th dan in Hokutoryu Ju-Jutsu and 6th dan in kickboxing, making him the highest rank holder in both arts in Finland.

 In 2015, Niiniketo received the honorary title Counselor of Exercise from Sauli Niinistö, President of Finland.

 Ranks

-Hokutoryus rank system is based on the standard Japanese belt color rank system developed by Kanō Jigorō, founder of Judo.
+Hokutoryu's rank system is based on the standard Japanese belt color rank system developed by Kanō Jigorō, founder of judo.
 Rank system consists of kyūs (color belts), dans (black belts) and mons (junior color belts).
 On top of learning the required techniques, grading requires the jujutsuka to have spent a certain amount of time as their current belt rank, as well as having partaken in a certain amount of classes as their current belt rank.
 Grading also requires the jujutsuka to have participated in a certain amount of national training camps, though in their case, only the total amount of participations is required, rather than amount of participations as a certain belt rank.
 There are four national camps each year.